Need help navigating an issue with

 Ethics, Ranking Member

-Pensions & Labor
+Pensions and Labor

 Public Policy